-- Common/collective trusts
+- · Bank collective investment funds

 - Pooled separate accounts

 - Stable value investments

 - Private equity funds

 - Hedge funds

 - Real estate funds

 - Funds of funds

 - Securities lending

-Common/collective trusts (CCT) and pooled separate accounts (PSA) are two of the most common types of alternative investments.
+Bank collective investment funds and pooled separate accounts (PSA) are two of the most common types of alternative investments.
 These investments are pooled funds that look like mutual funds, but they are not registered with the Securities and Exchange Commission.
 Often times, they will be invested in mutual funds or other marketable securities, but the unit price generally will be different from the value of the underlying securities because the fund may also hold cash for liquidity purposes, and the fees imposed by the fund are deducted from the fund value rather than charged separately to investors.
-Some CCTs and PSAs have no restrictions as to their investment strategy and can invest in riskier investments, such as derivatives, hedge funds, private equity funds, or similar investments.
+Some bank collective investment funds and PSAs have no restrictions as to their investment strategy and can invest in riskier investments, such as derivatives, hedge funds, private equity funds, or similar investments.